GelzoneXUnsas/GelzoneXUnsas.github.io/content/posts/games/Virtuosos.md

 ![](/images/games/DV_note_detect.png)

-> A actual hit always happened in between 2 spot
+> A actual hit always happened in between 2 spots

 Here's a simplified version of the note detection code: